Harsh-Arora-4114/Stock-Market-Forecasting/README.md

-# AI Stock Forecasting & Portfolio Optimization System
+# Stock Market Forecasting with TimeGPT

 ---